-At Home Helpers of Grand Chute, we are extremely diligent and careful about whom we designate as caregivers.
+At Home Helpers of the Fox Cities, we are extremely diligent and careful about whom we designate as caregivers in Grand Chute.
 Each one is carefully approached, and they’re all screened quite thoroughly with an exhaustive background check.
 We then interview them extensively so that they have the necessary knowledge and emotional makeup necessary to deal with special cases, ranging from making sure that your senior family members are eating right to dealing with dementia.
 And we offer the additional training so that these skills are properly reinforced.

 As an additional measure, we add extra security for your elderly loved ones in Grand Chute by bonding our caregivers.
 And we make sure that they have the right attitude for the task.
 They need to be conscientious in completing their duties, while they also exhibit a natural friendliness and affection to foster the right relationship with your elderly loved ones.
 So they can fill in for other family members who regularly look out for your senior family member, or they can make scheduled visits to help them with their daily activities.
 Our schedules are flexible, and they’re meant to fill your particular needs.

 Many Grand Chute families today no longer opt for nursing homes and other types of institutional care.
 For some, it is because their elderly family members insist on staying in the home where they have spent so many happy years in love and comfort.
 For other families, a good institutional home for the elderly may be too expensive.